informalsystems/hermes/guide/src/light_clients.md

     hermes light rm <OPTIONS>

 DESCRIPTION:
-    remove a light client peer for a given chain
+    Remove a light client peer for a given chain

 POSITIONAL ARGUMENTS:
     peer_id                   identifiers of peers to remove

 FLAGS:
     -c, --chain-id CHAIN-ID   identifier of the chain to remove peers from -f, --force               force removal of primary peer